Estuaries, Pacific Northwest

 But if that is not enough to get you there then the wildlife will.
 You can expect to see black bears, blacktail deer, cougars ( maybe) and numerous birds and small animals, so come on over and see for yourself and bring your camera.
 The City of Tahsis maintains a small camp-site on the river, just outside of town, a popular day use spot, it has easy access to the river, swimming holes, and a small sandy beach.

 To reach the estuary from Gold River, you take the head bay road (Tahsis Road) and follow it almost to Tahsis where you’ll see a camp-site sign on the left at the junction of the access road.

-Then there is the leiner river estuary board-walk trail that runs from the trail-head just outside of town right down to the salt flats.
+Then there is the leiner river boardwalk trail that runs from the trail-head just outside of town right down to the salt flats.
 There are quite a few sections on the trail that are made up of raised board-walks with some awesome wildlife viewing spots built in.

-The camp site is just up from the estuary and has a nice trail that runs alongside the river where a profound amount of wild-flowers bloom, l love this trail.
+The campsite is just up from here and has a nice trail that runs alongside the river where a profound amount of wild-flowers bloom, l love this trail.